Marmalade (drag queen)

 Marmalade is the stage name of Jack Bourton, a Welsh drag performer who competed on the sixth series of RuPaul's Drag Race UK.
+Marmalade is also the Guinness World Record holder for the most flowers placed on a dress.

+Early life

+Bourton is originally from Pontyclun.
+He began experimenting with drag as a teenager.

 Career

-Marmalade is a drag performer and clothing designer.
-She competed on the sixth series of RuPaul's Drag Race UK and had previously designed clothes for other drag performers including series 3 contestant Victoria Scone.
+Marmalade is a drag performer and fashion designer.
+She competed on the sixth series of RuPaul's Drag Race UK and had previously designed clothes for other drag entertainers, including series 3 contestant Victoria Scone.
 Marmalade showcased her Welsh background on the series' first episode.
 She won her first main challenge on the eighth episode.
+She wore an outfit inspired by a grammophone, as well as another cerulean dress with "Bob Mackie-esque" drapework and a headpiece.
+Marcus Wratten of PinkNews said Marmalade's "Semifinal Vinyl" look was the season's best.
+Marmalade placed third overall.
+After the show aired, The Queer Emporium asked her to create a variety show, resulting in Marm's Spotlight.

+Marmalade earned a Guinness World Record for most flowers on a dress, with 1,862 daffodils.
+She debuted the dress at the National Botanic Garden of Wales to celebrate Saint David’s Day.

 Personal life

-Marmalade is based in Cardiff.
-Marmalade uses the pronouns she/her in drag and he/him out of drag.
+Bourton is based in Cardiff.
+Bourton uses the pronouns she/her in drag and he/him out of drag.

 Tia Kofi and Victoria Scone have been described as Marmalade's "drag mother" and "drag grandmother", respectively.
-Marmalade's mother Deborah appeared in the eighth episode of Drag Race.
+Marmalade's biological mother Deborah appeared in the eighth episode of Drag Race.